automerge/automerge-classic/INTERNALS.md

 Applying operations to the local state
 --------------------------------------

+The local state is comprised of a few different pieces:

+* `queue`: A list of pending changes.
+* `history`: A list of all applied changes.

+The two pieces of state above represent the single source-of-truth for every change that the system has observed.
+When saving and loading an Automerge CRDT, only the `history` is used.
+The pieces described in the next section below contain cached information that would otherwise have to be computed by iterating over the entire history.

+* `states`: A map keyed by actor IDs.
+The values are lists, where each element is a change plus all of the changes dependencies, including transitive dependencies.
+(Since each change only stores direct dependencies, this essentially caches the transitive dependencies for each change.)
+* `byObject`: A map of object IDs to objects.
+An "object" is a map, a list, or a text sequence.
+* `clock`: A map keyed by actor IDs, with sequence numbers as the values.
+This represents the current vector clock of the local state.
+* `deps`: A map

+Finally, the pieces of state below store the information necessary to support undo and redo operations:

+* `undoPos`: An integer, representing the current place in the undo stack.
+* `undoStack`: A list of changes that, if applied to the state, would perform an "undo".
+* `redoStack`: A list of changes that, if applied to the state, would perform a "redo".

 When a change is generated (whether locally or remotely), it is immediately added to the `queue` list of changes.
 Automerge then iterates through every change in `queue`, performing the following steps for each pending change: